ndrean/phoenix-websockets/README.md

 end
 ```

-To send data to the client module, we push it via the LiveSocket:
+To send data to the client module, we push it via the LiveSocket (and the LiveView subscrbed to the PubSub topic):

 ```elixir
 def handle_info(%{topic: "price", event: "new", payload: %{value: value}}, socket) do